VivekMangukiya11/donizo-material-scraper/README.md

 # Donizo Material Scraper

-A Python-based web scraper that extracts renovation material pricing data from major French suppliers and structures it in a developer- and product-friendly format for Donizo's pricing engine.
+A Python-based web scraper that extracts renovation material pricing data from major French suppliers (Castorama, Leroy Merlin, and ManoMano) and structures it in a developer- and product-friendly format for Donizo's pricing engine.

 ## 🎯 Objective